The Boys Who Said NO!

 David Cortright, Vietnam-era Veteran, Director of Policy Studies, Kroc Institute for International Peace Studies, University of Notre Dame

-"This film is a testament to the morale courage of those who refused to take up arms in an unjust war - and were willing to pay the price.
+"This film is a testament to the moral courage of those who refused to take up arms in an unjust war - and were willing to pay the price.
 At a time of knee-jerk militarism, when Americans are taught to 'thank the troops' above all others, director Judith Ehrlich reminds us of a long tradition of antiwar resistance in U.S. history.
 Profoundly moving and strikingly urgent, The Boys Who Said NO! should be required viewing in high school and college courses on recent American history, US foreign policy, and the Vietnam War.
 I can't recommend it highly enough!"

 John M. Kinder, Associate Professor of American Studies and History, Oklahoma State University, Author, Paying With Their Bodies: American War and the Problem of the Disabled Veteran